realandrew/vulkan_guide/pages/getting-started.md

 **This is temporary, the content is coming soon...**

 I suggest you bookmark this page and check back for updates.
-You can also follow me on Twitter [@andrewmreal](https://twitter.com/andrewmreal)
+You can also follow me on Twitter [@andrewmreal](https://twitter.com/andrewmreal), or watch the [repository](https://github.com/realandrew/vulkan_guide) on Github.